 This chorizo pasta with zucchini is easy to make and the perfect family meal packed with hearty ingredients.
 It's a delicious recipe made with spicy Spanish chorizo and zucchini in a white wine cream sauce over pasta in just 30 minutes using only one skillet!

-If you like chorizo recipes check out my collection of best easy chorizos meals for your next gathering.
+If you like chorizo recipes check out my collection of best easy chorizos meals including my chorizo breakfast burrito for your next gathering.

 ⭐ Why this recipe works